 Cheap Billboard-branded headphones were offered to passengers who needed them.
 I’ve had lukewarm experiences with them so I declined the package.

-Delta offered seatback entertainment screens which were large, crisp, and easy to use.
+Delta offered seatback entertainment screens that were large, crisp, and easy to use.

 There were power outlets between the seats.
 One for each passenger.
 In addition, there was a USB charging outlet underneath the seatback screen.